HomeBusiness Point | Latest Startup UpdatesDigital Connectivity Developments To...

 The data metrics for the maritime business is rapidly becoming more complex than your internally developed systems may be able to address.

-If this is the case, the cost of keeping these capabilities in-house will be prohibitively expensive, time-consuming, and distracting from your primary operations.
+If this is the case, keeping these capabilities in-house will be prohibitively expensive, time-consuming, and distracting from your primary operations.

-Consider outsourcing data management to get the best of both worlds: access to data needed for business operations and less effort required to manage the technologies that collect and distribute the data you need for decision-making.
+Consider outsourcing data management to get the best of both worlds: access to the data needed for business operations and less effort to manage the technologies that collect and distribute it for decision-making.

 Improving Digital Connectivity to Boost Maritime Business

-A synchronized workforce must accommodate extreme peak pressure on port operations and the day-to-day operations.
-This is aided by good real-time communication among all parties involved in the maritime business chain, mainly when critical decisions must be made.
+A synchronised workforce must accommodate extreme peak pressure on port operations and day-to-day operations.
+This is aided by effective real-time communication among all parties involved in the maritime supply chain, especially when critical decisions must be made.

-However, for some, the communications structure for those at sea is vastly different from land networks.
+However, for some, the communication structure for those at sea is vastly different from that of land networks.
 This is unfortunate because advanced communication systems technology can improve operational performance tremendously.

 For example, new types of wireless voice sensor technology such as the Thuraya MarineStar provide excellent functionality (for voice communications, monitoring, and tracking), have condition-based navigation (push notifications for SOS and other emergency alerts), are unaffected by extreme weather conditions, and can be used across the world’s busiest sea hotspots and routes.

-With minimal investment, the best part is that these new marine communication systems can be easily retrofitted into existing ships, including those equipped with a standard analogue phone.
+With minimal investment, these new marine communication systems can be easily retrofitted to existing ships, including those equipped with a standard analogue phone.

-Top Challenges of Digitization and How to Combat Them
+Top Challenges of Digitisation and How to Combat Them

 1. Talent Gap